AA Bronson: General Idea

 The General Idea artists group, initially a loose collective of five to seven people, was founded in 1969 by Bronson, Jorge Zontal and Felix Partz, Partz's then-girlfriend Mimi Paige, and Granada Gazelle (a.k.a.
-Sharon Venne).
+Granada Venne or Sharon Venne).

-Among the group's various activities, The trio founded FILE Megazine, a visual magazine, which they edited and published from 1972 until 1989.
+Among the group's various activities, the trio founded FILE Megazine, a visual magazine, which they edited and published from 1972 until 1989.
 In 1974 they founded Art Metropole, an international publisher, distributor and archive of artists' books, video and multiples, which they conceived as an extension of the self-mythologization of General Idea.
 AA Bronson was the director of Art Metropole from 1974 through 1984, and again from 1996 through 1998.

 The three worked and lived together for 25 years, until their collaboration was terminated with the death of both Zontal and Partz in 1994.

 General Idea continues to exhibit internationally in private galleries and museums, as well as undertaking countless temporary public art projects around the world.

 Bronson has been working independently since that time.
 He is currently represented by Esther Schipper, Berlin and Maureen Paley, London.